-They’re studying the wrong populations.
 Healthy people are not the same as unhealthy people.
 They respond differently to medications, foods, exercise regimens, and yes, antioxidants.

 Notice a trend?
-Antioxidant supplements are generally beneficial for unhealthy people with high baseline levels of oxidative stress and systemic inflammation, while they can be unhelpful for people who are already healthy with low levels of oxidative stress and systemic inflammation.
+Antioxidant supplements are generally beneficial for unhealthy people with high baseline levels of oxidative stress and systemic inflammation, while they can be neutral or unhelpful for people who are already healthy with low levels of oxidative stress and systemic inflammation.
 Unfortunately, most people fall into the former category.

 The bottom line of all this?
 Use quality antioxidant supplements and figure out where you stand.